tiiaojares/fullstackopen/README.md

 # fullstackopen
-Full Stack Web Development MOOC, University of Helsinki
+This project contains training exercises for Full Stack Web Development MOOC, University of Helsinki